deadlyvipers/dojo_rules/introduction.md

 I'm a software developer.

 Currently I'm going through Github path.
+Next one will be JavaScript.